Changes and additions to the Mapping Rules

 For example: Christmas tree lots, melon markets, soft drink kiosks, and so on.

-Objects operating on an irregular basis are not mapped as items of the “Locations” category.
+Objects operating on an irregular basis are not mapped as items of the “Places” category.

-For example: pop-up markets, mobile stalls that move around the city, shops that deliver goods to settlements on certain days, and so on.
+For example: pop-up markets, mobile stalls moving around the city, shops that deliver goods to settlements on certain days, and so on.

-However, you can map them in the “Buildings” layer if they meet the requirements for drawing buildings on the map.
+However, such items can be mapped in the “Buildings” layer if they meet the requirements for drawing buildings on the map.

 See 3.6.1.1.6.